 What is e-waste?

-- Batteries - Materials such as lead, cadmium, mercury, lithium, manganese, nickel and zinc are used to make batteries.
-These materials are all non-renewable, can be recycled an infinite number of times and have a commercial value.
+- Batteries contain materials like lead, cadmium, mercury, lithium, manganese, nickel and zinc which can be recovered and used again to make new batteries.
+These materials are very valuable because they are all 'non-renewable', which means there is a finite amount of these resources on our planet.
+They can also be recycled an infinite number of times!

-- Mobile Muster - is the official recycling program of the mobile phone industry.
-It is a free recycling program funded voluntarily by handset and accessory manufacturers.
-It is a not-for-profit program.
+- MobileMuster is the official recycling program of the mobile telecommunications industry.
+It is a free not-for-profit recycling program funded voluntarily by major handset manufacturers and network carriers and is accredited by the federal government.

-Many people are concerned about their device date being accessed when considering recycling their devices.
+A common concern about recycling old electronics is a fear of data on devices being accessed.
 All data should be wiped from a device before handing it over for recycling.
-Mobile Muster has some great data management tips for removing data from mobile phones.
+MobileMuster has some great data management tips for removing data from mobile phones.
 TechCollect also has useful information on deleting data from computers and other devices.